-Flowchart: Which Form? - A flowchart to help decide which option to choose on the IHRE1 and which ill-health certificate to attach.
+Flowchart: Which Form? - A flowchart to help decide which option to choose on the IHRE1 if that is being used, and which ill-health certificate to attach.

 Flowchart: IHCERTA1 Decision Guider - A flow chart to help with the decision making process once the IHCERTA1 is received.